Jimmy Harper: Jurors award $300K, but no punitive damages in whistleblower suit against city

 Sullivan: "Yes."

 Sullivan also stated Harper asked to be placed in the River Patrol, something Harper denies.
 The form was brought into evidence by Harper's attorney.
 He said it's proof Conrad made the call to place Harper there.
-Sullivan seemed to agree, it was ultimately the Chief's decision.
+Sullivan seemed to agree that it was ultimately Conrad's decision.

 "I testified earlier the chief's name is on the form," Sullivan said.
 "His signature is on the form.
 He would be responsible for that form."

-Harper is asking for $6.6 million in damages.
-He believes Conrad destroyed his career.
+Harper had asked for $6.6 million in damages.
+He said he believes Conrad destroyed his career.

 Copyright 2018 WAVE 3 News.
 All rights reserved.